*This post may contain affiliate links. You can read our Affiliate Policy here.

-The cuticle, not to be confused with the "eponychium" is the very thin layer of dead tissue that moves up the nail plate as the nail grows to form a seal/barrier of protection between the eponychium and the nail plate.
-This barrier acts to keep pathogens from infecting the matrix area where new nail plate cells are keratinised to form the nail.
+The cuticle, not to be confused with the "eponychium" is the very thin layer of dead tissue that moves up the nail plate as the nail grows.
+It forms a protective seal to keep infections out of the matrix area where cells are keratinised to form the nail.

-For that perfect salon look, and a smooth base to paint your nails, you must gently remove the cuticle using a cuticle tool/pusher.
-Don't ever cut your cuticles or attempt to use nippers as cutting the proximal nail fold of the eponychium will lead to infection.
+For that perfect salon look, and a smooth base to paint your nails, you must gently remove the cuticle using a cuticle pusher tool.
+If you're not a professional it's best to avoid cutting your cuticles with cuticle clippers.

 You will need

-I love CND Cuticle Away.
-I use a Q-tip to apply.
-This stuff is truly amazing as it dissolves cuticles in seconds making it quick and easy to remove the dead skin attached to the nail leaving them clean and smooth!
+CND Cuticle Away a cuticle remover and a must for the perfect DIY manicure.
+It dissolves cuticles in seconds making it quick and easy to remove the dead skin attached to the nail leaving them clean and smooth!

-Apply to the whole cuticle area of all 5 nails and by the time you've applied it to your thumbnail, you can get to work on your little finger.
+Apply Cuticle Away to the entire cuticle area of all 5 nails.
+By the time you've applied it to your thumbnail, you can get to work on your little finger.

 Repeat this across the nail bed getting right into the sides.
 The dead tissue/cuticle will come off easily when using a cuticle remover.

-Flip the tool and use gentle scraping motions to remove all the dissolved cuticle from the nail with the sharp end.
+Flip the tool to the other end —cuticle remover end, and use gentle scraping motions to remove all the dissolved cuticle from the nail with the sharp end.
 Repeat on the other hand.

 2. FILE + SHAPE